MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-overview.md

 # Sales Copilot overview

 Sales Copilot is an AI assistant that helps sales teams be more productive and efficient in their daily work.
 It has a chat interface that sellers can use to get a quick summary of their opportunity and lead records, catch up on updates, prepare for meetings, and so on.
-Sales Copilot is enabled by default for orgs in North America and Europe regions.
-It's enabled for all the sales apps with lead and opportunity entities in these two regions.
+Sales Copilot is enabled by default for orgs in North America region.
+It's enabled for all the sales apps with lead and opportunity entities in this region.
 If your org is in a different region, you need to enable Sales Copilot manually.
 [Learn more about enabling and setting up Copilot](enable-setup-copilot.md).

 ## Sales Copilot capabilities